‘Life-threatening’ blizzard will slam Iowa as record-low temps or tornado-spawning storms could hit the South and East Coast - KESQ

 Des Moines, Iowa

-Alerts: A winter storm warning is in effect until 10 a.m.
-CT Friday.
-Then, as winds intensify, a blizzard warning will be in effect from 10 a.m.
+Alerts: A blizzard warning will be in effect from 10 a.m.
 CT Friday to 6 a.m.
 CT Saturday.
 After that, a wind chill watch will be in effect from Saturday evening through Tuesday morning.

 Snowfall: During the winter storm warning, 6 to 11 inches of snow is expected to accumulate.
 During the blizzard warning, when heavy snow combines with ferocious winds, life-threatening conditions are expected.